vtexdocs/help-center-content/docs/tutorials/en/integration-with-google-tag-manager.md

 ## VTEX IO: Installing the Google Tag Manager pixel app

-If your store uses [VTEX IO](https://help.vtex.com/pt/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/4yB9wSl79cArd68aRBnBZ2), in addition to the setup, you need to install a new version of the Google Tag Manager app.
+If your store uses [VTEX IO - Store Framework](https://help.vtex.com/pt/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/4yB9wSl79cArd68aRBnBZ2), in addition to the setup, you need to install a new version of the Google Tag Manager app.
 For more information, see [Installing Google Tag Manager](https://developers.vtex.com/docs/guides/vtex-io-documentation-installing-google-tag-manager).

 This step is not required for stores using the [Legacy CMS Portal](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/1oN446gRGcR2s70RvBCAmj).